Explosive Waste Disposal

 Hazardous waste comes in three forms: listed, characteristic, and mixed waste.
-Explosive waste most often falls under the second category, because of its reactive nature.
+Each form may require different waste management strategies, so it’s important to understand what you’re dealing with before you execute any explosive waste disposal.
+Explosive commercial waste most often falls under the characteristic category, because of its reactive nature.

 Characteristic wastes are those that display at least one of the following characteristics: